 Allen and Jim spoke to the group about planting and growing soybeans.
 The small plants in the container are soybean seedlings.
 We learned that you don't have to be a farmer with an acreage to get a taste of soybeans.

 One interesting fact I learned was from Jim Carroll's wife, Rhonda.
-She demonstrated how anyone can make their own soy milk right at home, and it was amazing how few beans it took to make a whole quart of milk.
+She demonstrated how anyone can make their own soy milk right at home at the touch of a button with an electric hot soy milk maker, and it was amazing how few beans it took to make a whole quart of milk.

 The Bean2Bloggers got a taste of what the speakers had been talking to us about when we were served this colorful and tasty lunch.